waiwera/waiwera/doc/user/setup_interpolation_tables.rst

 For points outside the table (i.e. before the first tabulated time or after the last one), the data are extrapolated by assuming a piecewise constant variation, regardless of the interpolation type.

 Usually a JSON value containing tabulated data in the Waiwera input file will also have an associated **"interpolation"** string value.
-This can be set to either **"step"** or **"linear"** to control the interpolation type.
+This can be set to **"step"**, **"linear"** or **"pchip"** to control the interpolation type.
 If the interpolation type is not specified, linear interpolation is used by default.

 For example: